 But would fans even be interested in such a premise for a Demon Slayer manga sequel?
 It would depend on the protagonist and villain’s motives and actions, which could reflect a modern twist on the formula.

-In the meantime, let’s hope the anime series fully adapts the Kimetsu no Yaiba manga’s ending into Demon Slayer Season 3.
+In the meantime, let’s hope the anime series fully adapts the Kimetsu no Yaiba manga’s ending into Demon Slayer Season 3 combined with a movie.
 Stay tuned!